nelsonjchen/cowboystyle/README.md

 ### Heroku/Foreman/Configuration

-This framework is designed to be used with heroku.
-You should be prefixing commands with `foreman run` with a valid `.env` in order to set proper enviromental variables. `.env` files are ignored by git and will not be shared so private information such as passwords or keys can be placed into there.
+This toolkit was adapted to be used with [Heroku](http://heroku.com).
+You should be prefixing commands with `foreman run` with a valid `.env` in order to set proper enviromental variables. `.env` files are ignored by git and will not be shared so private and local information such as passwords or keys can be placed into there.
 A sample `.env` file is below.
 Put this `.env` file at the root of the git repository.

     REDDIT_USER=crazysim
     REDDIT_PASSWORD=notmyrealpassword